levon003/levon003.github.io/_drafts/post-ideas.md

 this isn't a real draft, it's just a collection of post ideas I want to flesh out:
 - my favorite papers from my phd ("10 papers worth reading")
 - scoping a data science project (draft already exists for this)
+  related: why topic modeling is rarely the right choice
 - how I review papers
     Jeff Leek's ["Reviewing academic papers"](https://github.com/jtleek/reviews)
 - why not a computer-adaptive test that uses free-response options?